 - Try keeping a sleep diary: Tracking your sleep patterns can help you learn about your sleep habits and determine whether you are getting enough rest.
 To start a sleep journal, record your bedtimes and wake-up times for a week or two, noting your bedtime, natural wake time, and any difficulty you have sleeping.

 - Time your workouts and meals: While daytime exercise is important for good health, avoid working out too close to bedtime.
-Try not to eat any heavy meals or perform physical activities that raise your heart rate in the last hour or two before bed.
+Try not to eat any heavy meals or perform physical activities that raise your heart rate in the last few hours before bed.

 - Talk to your health care provider: Improving your sleep habits can take time, but be sure to talk to your doctor if you have persistent sleep difficulties even after making positive lifestyle changes.